This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 With sales poised to drop, the only case for the S&P to move higher is through multiple expansion.

-We are already at peak multiples so that also seems like an improbable outcome.
-(See chart below).
-This deterioration of sales and profit margins, compounded by strong headwinds to consumption and record high multiples spells trouble for the SPY moving forward.
+We are already at peak multiples so that also seems like an improbable outcome (See chart below).
+This deterioration of sales and profit margins, compounded by strong headwinds to consumption and record high multiples, spells trouble for SPY moving forward.

-Price To Sales: (Multipl)
+Price To Sales:

 The below tables should provide further evidence of a weakening economy that is likely to produce lower sales and earnings to come.